bitnami/charts/bitnami/redis-cluster/README.md

 Note we are providing the new IPs at `cluster.update.newExternalIPs`, the flag `cluster.update.addNodes=true` to enable the creation of the Job that adds a new node and now we are setting the LoadBalancerIP of the new service instead of leave it empty.

-> NOTE: To avoid the creation of the Job that initializes the Redis&trade; Cluster again, you will need to provide `cluster.init=false`.
+> NOTE: To avoid the creation of the Job that initializes the Redis&reg; Cluster again, you will need to provide `cluster.init=false`.

 #### Scale down the cluster

-To scale down the Redis&trade; Cluster, follow these steps:
+To scale down the Redis&reg; Cluster, follow these steps:

 First perform a normal upgrade setting the `cluster.nodes` value to the desired number of nodes.
 It should not be less than `6`.
 Also it is needed to provide the password using the `password`.
 For example, having more than 6 nodes, to scale down the cluster to 6 nodes: